redstone99/hass-alert2/README.md

 ### Notifications

 Notifications are sent when an event alert fires, when a condition alert starts or stops firing, and periodically as a reminder that a condition alert is still firing.
+You can optionally, via `acq_required`, request reminders until an alert is acked.
 You can optionally request that notifications be sent at the end of periods when notifications where snoozed or throttled if there was any alert activity in the interval.
 This is via the `summary_notifier` config option.
 We recommend setting `summary_notifier` to be notified when e.g., throttling ends.

 Each notification by default includes some basic context information (detailed below).
 An alert can also specify a template `message` to be sent  each time the alert fires.
 That message is sent out with notifications and also is viewable in the front-end UI.
-Condition alerts can also specify a `done_message` to be sent when the alert stops firing, and a `reminder_message` to customize reminder notifications.
+Condition alerts can also specify a `done_message` to be sent when the alert stops firing, a `reminder_message` to customize reminder notifications, and if using `ack_required` an `ack_reminder_message` to customize the reminder that an alert has not yet been acked.

 There are a few mechanisms available for controlling when and whether notifications are sent.

 * `reminder_frequency_mins` - this config parameter specifies how often reminders are sent while an alert continues to fire.
 May be a list of values (similar to the `repeat` option in the old Alert integration).
+May be set for condition alerts, or event alerts that have `ack_required` set.

 * `throttle_fires_per_mins` - this config parameter throttles notifications for an alert that fires frequently.
 It affects all notifications for the alert.